 If you are involved in a San Diego child custody case that has gotten into high conflict problems, it's critical that you have an experienced family law attorney on your side that can protect your rights as a parent while keeping the best interests of your children at heart.
-At the Law Office of Thomas M. Huguenor, we work diligently to bring about a quick positive resolution to your child custody case while keeping stress and drama to a minimum.
+At Huguenor Mattis, A.P.C., we work diligently to bring about a quick positive resolution to your child custody case while keeping stress and drama to a minimum.
 Call us to find out how we can help you.

 There are many red flags early on that should make you aware that you are one part of a high-conflict couple.
 Warnings signs include a lack of communication, threats, manipulative behavior and regular arguments.
 These types of behaviors can become patterns that don't change.

 Productive communication is key to resolving high-conflict issues.
 Negative communication between two parents won't help and lead to anger and blame.
 When the conflict continues to escalate, deciding on joint custody might be impossible.
 Shared child custody in San Diego requires ongoing communication and cooperation.
 Ongoing contact between two high-conflict exes will likely only lead to more fighting.

 There are a number of issues that can exacerbate conflicts within family relationships and which need to be dealt with immediately and emphatically.
 If one parent is suffering from an alcohol-abuse problem or drug addiction, the impact on the children can be dramatic and long-lasting.
 This is one of the most difficult situations that a parent can face during a divorce proceeding.